“I know that I’m here to have an impact.”

 Why is it that we don’t actually mean we want to have an impact when we say those words?
 It’s not as if we do the careful measuring of where to put our time and effort to have maximum impact.

 There is, however, someone who has done this work, Bjorn Lomborg.
-An economist who employed multiple teams of economists to determine where in the world to put our dollars so it has the largest positive benefit to everyone.
+An economist who employed multiple teams of economists to determine where in the world to put our dollars, so it has the most significant positive benefit to everyone.

 Where do you think has the highest return?

 Reducing our carbon footprint?

 Nope.
 Those were not even close.